ThinkCentre: ThinkCentre X1

 The ThinkCentre X1 is a mid-range all-in-one desktop computer announced by Lenovo at the 2016 International CES.
-The X1 is powered by a "Skylake" Intel Core i7 processor paired with 16 gigabytes of 2,333 megahertz DDR4 RAM and a variety of storage media such as hard drives, hybrid drives, and solid state drives.
+The X1 is powered by a 6th generation Intel Core i7 processor paired with 16 gigabytes of 2,333 megahertz DDR4 RAM and a variety of storage media such as hard drives, hybrid drives, and solid state drives.
 The display uses 23.8-inch 1920 pixel by 1080 pixel panel with an anti-glare coating.
 A 1080p webcam is mounted just above the screen.
 Five USB 3.0 ports, DisplayPort video output, and an Ethernet port come standard.
 A memory card reader is optional.
 One variant of the X1 is a display-only device.

 ThinkCentre Tiny-In-One II

 The ThinkCentre Tiny-In-One II is Lenovo's second-generation all-in-one desktop computer.
 Its modular design allows its display and internals to be upgraded as needed.
 The ThinkCentre Tiny-In-One II comes in versions with 22-inch and 24-inch anti-glare displays with thin bezels and optional multitouch input.
-Both versions use 1920 pixel by 1080 pixel display panels.
-Two USB 3.0 ports, two USB 2.0 ports, one minI USB 2.0 port. and a Kensington security slot is included.
+Both versions use 1920x1080 display panels.
+Two USB 3.0 ports, two USB 2.0 ports, one mini USB 2.0 port. and a Kensington security slot is included.
 Options for Microsoft Windows and Google's ChromeOS are both available.

 Chromebox Tiny

-The Chromebox Tiny is a small desktop computer with 2-gigahertz Intel i3-5005U processor, 4 gigabytes of memory, a 16 GB solid-state drive, integrated graphics that runs Google's ChromeOS.
+The Chromebox Tiny is a small desktop computer with a Core i3-5005U processor, 4 gigabytes of memory, a 16 GB solid-state drive, integrated graphics that runs Google's ChromeOS.
 It was designed for education and business.
 Its largest side measures about 7 inches square.
 It is 1.4 inches thick and weighs 2.2 pounds.
 Computers with this form factor are called "one-liter" machines in some countries that use the metric system.
 The Tiny can be mounted on the back of monitors or placed on walls with a VESA mount.
 The Chromebox Tiny has two USB 3.0 ports on its front and two more on its rear.
 Dual-band 802.11ac Wi-Fi and Bluetooth 4.0 are both supported.
 An external antenna is included to improve reception.
 A mouse and keyboard come standard.

 M83 Tiny

-The ThinkCentre M83 Tiny is a small-form-factor desktop computer released in 2014.
+The ThinkCentre M83 Tiny is a ultra small-form-factor desktop computer released in 2014.
 The M83 Tiny uses an Intel Core i5 processor.
 It comes standard with one DisplayPort jack, and Ethernet port, five USB 3.0 ports, and a VGA port.
 There is a customizable port that can be configured with another DisplayPort jack, a serial port, another USB port, or an HDMI port.
 Wi-fi is 802.11ac.
 Wireless accessories are supported via Bluetooth 4.0.